Dr. Shoshanah Trachtenberg Frackman Faculty Scholar in Biomedical Ethics

 Interests: Research involving human subjects, multinational research, global health, ethics in reproductive health, ethical aspects of research and treatment of HIV/AIDS, human rights.

-Dr. Macklin is an adviser to the World Health Organization and the Joint United Nations Programme on HIV/AIDS (UNAIDS), an elected member of the Institute of Medicine, and a member of the Board of Directors of the International Association of Bioethics.
+Dr. Macklin is an adviser to the World Health Organization and the Joint United Nations Programme on HIV/AIDS (UNAIDS), an elected member of the National Academy of Medicine, and a member of the Board of Directors of the International Association of Bioethics.

 She is co-director of an NIH Fogarty International Center training program in research ethics.
 For a description of the program, click here: https://epi.aecom.yu.edu/web/research_details.aspx?id=1259